Pips Answer for Friday, November 28, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-11-28
+NYT Pips easy answer for 2025-11-28

-Answer for 2025-11-28
+Complete answer for 2025-11-28 (Easy)

 I jumped into the Easy puzzle by Ian Livengood first, looking for the tightest constraints.
 I noticed the sum region at index [3,0] needing to be 6 and the 'less than 3' rule at [1,0].